P-Roq/war_losses_etl_pipeline/README.md

 Create a virtual environment and install the required packages.

-    $ cd /path/to/project/root/folder
+    $ cd path/to/project/root/folder
-    $ pipenv install -r /path/to/requirements.txt
+    $ pipenv install -r requirements/requirements.txt

+Activate Pipenv shell and projets's virtual evironment.

+        $ pipenv shell

 Create database tables in the MySQL database with Alembic (it is assumed that the database schema has already been set on the server side):

     $ alembic upgrade head

-Airflow setup:
+#### Airflow setup:

-- Set an environment variable that creates an `airflow` folder in the project's root folder.
+Set two environment variables: `AIRFLOW_HOME` sets the `airflow` folder in the project's root folder path; adding both, project's root and airflow paths, to `PYTHONPATH`, allows the DAG script to import modules outside de scope set in `airflow.cfg`.

+        $ echo "AIRFLOW_HOME=${PWD}/airflow" > .env
-        $ echo "AIRFLOW_HOME=${PWD}/airflow" >> .env
+        $ echo "PYTHONPATH=${PWD}:${AIRFLOW_HOME}" >> .env

-- Activate Pipenv shell and projets's virtual evironment.
+Create Airflow folder inside the project root folder, initializes the database, creates a user, and starts all components; we deactivate and activate the virtual environment to enable Pipenv to load the environment variable:

+        $ exit
         $ pipenv shell

-- Create Airflow folder inside the project root folder, initializes the database, creates a user, and starts all components:

         $ airflow standalone

-- The previous command sets up the path for the dag folder but does not create it; the simple solution is to move the 'dags' folder I provide in the project root folder, that already contains the DAG for this project, into the Airflow folder:
+The previous command sets up the path for the dag folder but does not create it; the simple solution is to move the 'dags' folder I provide in the project root folder, that already contains the DAG for this project, into the Airflow folder:

         $ mv dags airflow

 #### Notes:

 - In order to Airflow to recognize the DAGs script inside the `dags` folder after relocation, it may be required to shut Airflow down and re-run `airflow standalone`.
+To avoid loading DAG examples provided by Airflow set `load_examples` to `False` inside `airflow.cfg`.

 - The Airflow DAG is set to run daily at 3 p.m.